 • MPLS labels are not assigned to BGP routes in the global routing table.
 When the router copies BGP routes from RIB into FIB, it uses the labels its downstream neighbor allocated to the BGP next hop.
 All BGP routes advertised by the same BGP next hop thus get the same label.

-• A unique MPLS label is assigned to every VRF route when it’s imported into VPNv4 address family.
+• A unique MPLS label is assigned to every VRF route when it’s imported into the VPNv4 address family.
 In the Internet-in-the-VRF design, the Internet edge PE-routers receive Internet routing through EBGP sessions running in a VRF, and those routes automatically appear in the VPNv4 address family (and get their labels) even if they are never propagated to other PE-routers.

 Net result: if you have plenty of BGP routes in the global routing table (for example, around 450.000), your router allocates a local MPLS label for each BGP next hop.
 If those routes move to a VRF, your router allocates a local MPLS label for each route.

-Why all the fuss?
+Why All the Fuss?

 The proof is left as an exercise for the reader.
 I know a really good one, but it wouldn’t fit in the sidebar of this blog post.